 (c) not be applied to the ear of the animal specified in the owner’s certificate of registration for the purpose of applying an earmark to cattle or buffalo, as the case may be.

-Subdivision 2 — NLIS identification
+Subdivision 2 — NLIS requirements for cattle and buffalo

+[Heading amended: Gazette 27 Jun 2019 p.
+2418.]

 82. Responsibilities of owner before moving cattle or buffalo

 Except as provided in regulation 83, an owner of cattle or buffalo must not cause or permit any of the cattle or buffalo to be moved from the farming property on which they are kept unless —